gameoverhack/ofxOpenNI/README.markdown

 Latest changes (09/01/20112):
 * Updated to latest drivers (OpenNI 1.5.2.7 unstable, NITE 1.5.2.7 , SensorKinect (Avin) 5.1.0.25) for Mac portable dylibs.
-* Tested with Win32 latest unstable and linux 64 latest unstable drivers and is working (NOTE: Win 7 64 bit users I may need to add a 64 bit version of the lib)Éwill test soon
+* Tested with Win32 latest unstable and linux 64 latest unstable drivers and is working (NOTE: Win 7 64 bit users I may need to add a 64 bit version of the lib)...will test soon
 * Added a weird hack to make sure the ofRootPath is set before calling an init on the Context - for some reason on of007 I need to do this?!?
 * Deprecated support for of062 - all example projects are for of007: Xcode, Codeblocks (Win and Linux64), VS2010
-* Fixed a bug in the example where my demo of MaskPixels was making everything go blackÉfor some reason glEnableBlend(GL_DST_COLOR, GL_ZERO) is not behaving like I expect
+* Fixed a bug in the example where my demo of MaskPixels was making everything go black...for some reason glEnableBlend(GL_DST_COLOR, GL_ZERO) is not behaving like I expect
 * Restructured the examples folder, including going back to having the config folder already in the bin/data/openni path

 Previous changes: